xster/flutter-wiki/On-the-fly-app-updates.md

 # Packaging your app

-(NOTE: Update checks are actually disabled at the moment, so I'd have to switch them on in code if people want to use the feature.
-Email flutter-dev@googlegroups.com if you want to use this feature.)

 1. Generate a public/private key pair using the ECDSA algorithm.
 You can do this using the openssl commandline tool:

         openssl ecparam -genkey -name prime256v1 -out privatekey.der -outform DER